-There are thousands of people in the UK who have enjoyed working as a Film and TV extra.
+There are thousands of people in the UK who enjoy working as a Film and TV extra.
 We explain how you get started and what to expect.

 There is a lot of unpaid extra work that you can source yourself, usually for microbudget and student films.
 Facebook Filmmaking Groups and the casting website Starnow are good ways to connect with these unpaid projects.